Near Optimality of Discrete-Time Approximations for Controlled McKean-Vlasov and Large Interacting Particle Diffusions: Near-Optimality of the Discrete-Time Approximate McKean-Vlasov Solution for -Particle Interacting Diffusions

 where ${\bf U}^N=(U^{N,1},\dots,U^{N,N})$ is the collection of controls.
-(In particular, for a symmetric policy one has $\cJ^N_T(x,{\bf U}^N)=E\bigl[\int_0^T c(X^{N,1}_t,\mu^N_t,U^{N,1}_t)\,dt+c_T(X^{N,1}_T,\mu^N_T)\bigr]$.)
+(In particular, for a symmetric policy one has $\cJ^N_T(x,{\bf U}^N)= \mathbb{E}\bigl[\int_0^T c(X^{N,1}_t,\mu^N_t,U^{N,1}_t)\,dt+c_T(X^{N,1}_T,\mu^N_T)\bigr]$.)
 The optimal value for the continuous-time $N$-agent problem is defined as

-Under suitable structural assumptions on the system model \cite{lacker2017limit}, it is known (e.g.\ by propagation of chaos arguments) that as $N\to\infty$ this $N$-particle system converges (in law) to the McKean–Vlasov system of Section~2, and its optimal cost $V_T^N(x)$ approaches the McKean–Vlasov value $V_T(x)$.
-Accordingly, one can arrive at an approximation in both discrete-time and finite number of agents via first approximations in the number \cite{budhiraja2012large,fornasier2019mean,lacker2017limit} and then discrete-time approximation for centralized diffusions paper as in \cite{pradhanyuksel2023DTApprx}; or via the approach of our current paper to approximate with a discrete-time McKean-Vlasov model and then via \cite{sanjarisaldiy2024optimality} to relate the problem to one with a finite number of agents with dynamics as given in (\ref{ENState}) below.
-While these are consistent in leading to the near approximability in both time discretization and $N$-particle approximation, the technical conditions are complementary, for example we do not need the demanding convexity condition in \cite[Assumption C]{lacker2017limit} if we pursue the latter.
+Under further technical assumptions on the system model \cite{lacker2017limit}, it is known that as $N\to\infty$ this $N$-particle system converges (in law) to the McKean–Vlasov system of Section~2, and its optimal cost $V_T^N(x)$ approaches the McKean–Vlasov value $V_T(x)$.
+Accordingly, one can arrive at an approximation in both discrete-time and finite number of agents via first approximations in the number of agents \cite{budhiraja2012large,fornasier2019mean,lacker2017limit} and then discrete-time approximation for centralized diffusions paper as in \cite{pradhanyuksel2023DTApprx}; or via the approach of our current paper to approximate with a discrete-time McKean-Vlasov model and then via \cite{sanjarisaldiy2024optimality} to relate the problem to one with a finite number of agents with dynamics as given in (\ref{ENState}) below.
+While these are consistent in leading to the near approximability in both time discretization and $N$-particle approximation, the technical conditions are complementary.
+For example we do not need the demanding convexity condition in \cite[Assumption C]{lacker2017limit} for the near optimality of Markov (in state and mean-field) policies; we also note that \cite[Assumption C]{lacker2017limit} is not needed if one is only to focus on the convergence of the joint path and control measures to those which are optimal \cite{{lacker2017limit}}).

 The associated $\alpha$-discounted cost for the $N$-interacting particle system is given by and the optimal value is defined as

 We now introduce a discrete-time approximation for the $N$-particle system and show that the optimal discrete-time policy for the McKean–Vlasov problem remains near-optimal for the finite-$N$ system.
 As in Section~\ref{SdiscreteSDE}, fix a time-step $h>0$ and let $t_k=kh$.
 We use the following Euler–Maruyama scheme for each particle: for $i=1,\dots,N$,